No Man Should Die Alone!

 In 1946, the same year Tom Hudner was graduating from the Naval Academy, Jesse Brown enlisted in the Naval Reserve.
 The following year he was appointed a Midshipman.
 Undaunted by the kind of prejudice voiced by an ROTC instructor at Ohio State who told Jesse, "No nigger would ever sit his ass in a Navy cockpit", the courageous young pioneer was the only black American among the 600 cadets when at last he entered flight school in Pensacola, Florida.
 Despite continued prejudice, even outright harassment by some officers, on October 21, 1948 Jesse LeRoy Brown received his wings.
 Jesse LeRoy Brown became the Navy's first black pilot.

 Living with Jesse Brown on the USS Leyte, and flying with him from its decks, Thomas Hudner became privy to the more intimate details of Jesse's struggle to overcome racial prejudice and follow his dreams.
-The more he learned about the the 23-year old pilot, what he had been through and how he had risen above it, the more his respect for the young man grew.
+The more he learned about the 23-year-old pilot, what he had been through and how he had risen above it, the more his respect for the young man grew.
 He also found Jesse to be a devoted husband and father.
 Back home, awaiting his return, was his young wife, Daisy, and a year old daughter, Pamela.
 Jesse spoke of them often and wrote to them almost daily.

 Lieutenant Hudner watched in fear and hope as Jesse Brown fought the controls of his Corsair.
 The engine was out, there was no power, and no place to run.
 The terrain was simply one mountain after another.
 As Ensign Brown's plane neared the side of the nearest mountain, the other pilots began a circling pattern.
 The mountains were swarming with camouflaged Chinese Communist soldiers, and if Jesse was able to land his crippled craft successfully they would need to move in swiftly to provide cover fire to protect him.

-Flying into the wind, it was going to be a "wheels up, dead stick landing" on a near vertical, snow-covered mountain slope.
-The other pilots held their breath, then watched in horror as Jesse Brown's aircraft slammed hard against the mountain side.
+Flying into the wind, it was going to be a "wheels up, dead stick landing" on a near-vertical, snow-covered mountain slope.
+The other pilots held their breath, then watched in horror as Jesse Brown's aircraft slammed hard against the mountainside.
 The impact created an immediate cloud of flying snow that momentarily masked the other pilots' view of the crash scene.
 Then, as the snow cleared, they could see Jesse Brown's shattered plane lying in ruins.
-The engine had been ripped away and the fuselage was ruptured at the cockpit, twisted at an almost 45 degree angle.
-Sunlight glinted off the glass of the closed cockpit and Jesse Brown's wing mates released a sigh of despair, fully aware that the Navy's first black pilot had died in the crash on a North Korean mountainside.
+The engine had been ripped away and the fuselage was ruptured at the cockpit, twisted at an almost 45-degree angle.
+Sunlight glinted off the glass of the closed cockpit and Jesse Brown's wingmates released a sigh of despair, fully aware that the Navy's first black pilot had died in the crash on a North Korean mountainside.
 Before turning away, they circled a second time.
 Suddenly Tom Hudner noticed something.
 The canopy was now open!
-He descended for a closer look and there, sitting in the open cockpit, Jesse Brown waved back at his wing man.
+He descended for a closer look and there, sitting in the open cockpit, Jesse Brown waved back at his wingman.
 Somehow he had survived the impact.

 Lieutenant Commander Cevoli quickly broke away from the other fliers to gain altitude and radio for a rescue helicopter.
 The other pilots continued a low altitude circle of the downed airman to insure that the enemy didn't reach their comrade before the rescue crew.
 As they anxiously watched the surrounding terrain, they also kept an eye on Jesse Brown.
 Something was wrong.
 He was sitting up, waving from time to time, but he wasn't making any effort to get out of the ruptured cockpit.
 Then Thomas Hudner noticed smoke rising from the nose of the Corsair.
 The plane appeared to be on the verge of erupting into flames which, because of the direction of the wind, would quickly engulf the cockpit, and Jesse Brown.
 The fact that his friend hadn't got out of the plane meant one of two things.
 Either Jesse was too badly hurt to extricate himself, or he was somehow pinned in the wreckage.
-Without a second thought Lieutenant Hudner prepared to do the wrong thing, because it was the right thing to do.
+Without a second thought, Lieutenant Hudner prepared to do the wrong thing, because it was the right thing to do.

 "I'm going in," Tom radioed his commander, knowing that there was only one way to do that.
 Any landing would be disastrous, but Lieutenant Hudner had just decided to crash a perfectly good American fighter plane on a steep mountainside heavily controlled by the enemy.
-He didn't wait for an approval from anyone, he just did it.
+He didn't wait for approval from anyone, he just did it.

 The other pilots watched from their tight circles as Lieutenant Hudner headed his Corsair toward the steep mountain slope, searching for anything resembling a level area to land.
 Flying into the wind and up the slope in a carrier-like approach, he settled towards the ground.
 It would be a planned, wheels-up crash landing.
 Then he was down, about 100 yards slightly up slope from his friend.
 As he hit the rock-hard ground and bumped to a stop his thought was, "What in the hell am I doing here!"
 And then he was out of the cockpit and running to the side of his "brother".

 Jesse Brown was in horrible pain.
 Tom could see it in his eyes and on his face.
-But Jesse remained calm, speaking to his wing man from time to time.
+But Jesse remained calm, speaking to his wingman from time to time.
 Lieutenant Hudner could see that the brave Ensign was indeed trapped.
 The buckling cockpit had pinned him beneath the hard metal of the instrument panel.
 And Jesse was cold.
 He had been on the ground for almost half an hour, exposed to sub-freezing temperatures at more than a mile above sea level.
 In working to free himself from the wreckage he had removed his flight helmet exposing his head to the wintry blasts that hung over the mountain.
 He had also removed his gloves to release himself from his parachute harness.
 They dropped from his numb fingers.
 He had struggled to retrieve them but, pinned as he was, they were out of his reach.
 "By the time I got there," Hudner says, "his hands were like claws, totally frozen."

 Lieutenant Hudner worked to release his friend from the metal tomb, but to no avail.
 The wreckage held him too tightly.
 The helicopter that would be coming to rescue the two men would be useless unless they could free the trapped man.
 He knew his radio was still operational, knew also that by turning on the battery to power it he risked igniting the fuel that leaked about the plane.
 So once again Lieutenant Hudner did the wrong thing, because it was the right thing to do.
 Returning to his own Corsair he powered the radio and told the rescue helicopter to bring an ax to chop the wreckage away and free Jesse, as well as a fire extinguisher.